kylendowns/secondary-title/readme.txt

 5. A section of Secondary Title's settings page.

 == Changelog ==

+= 2.0.6 =
+* Fixed bug resulting in `PHP fatal error` when using undeclared variables in function parameters (thanks to [@philsimon](https://wordpress.org/support/topic/latest-version-causes-posts-to-crash/))

 = 2.0.5 =
 * Added compatibility with WordPress 5.7